David A. Dodge

 David Allison Dodge OC FRSC (born June 8, 1943) is a Canadian economist.
-He served as Governor of the Bank of Canada from 2001 to 2008.
+He served as the seventh governor of the Bank of Canada from 2001 to 2008.

 Early life

 Dodge was born in Toronto, Ontario, Canada in 1943.
 He attended Ridley College, a private boarding school in St. Catharines (and second alumnus to become Bank Governor), and graduated from Queen's University with an honours degree in economics.
 He received his Ph.D in economics from Princeton University in 1972 after completing a doctoral dissertation titled "The structure of earnings of Canadian accountants, engineers and scientists and the implications for returns to investment in university education."

 Career

-He was Assistant Professor of Economics at Queen's University, Associate Professor of Canadian Studies and International Economics at the School of Advanced International Studies at Johns Hopkins University, Senior Fellow in the Faculty of Commerce at the University of British Columbia, and Visiting Professor in the Department of Economics at Simon Fraser University.
+He was Assistant Professor of Economics at Queen's University, Associate Professor of Canadian Studies and International Economics at the School of Advanced International Studies at Johns Hopkins University, Senior Fellow in the Faculty of Commerce at the University of British Columbia, and visiting professor in the Department of Economics at Simon Fraser University.
 He has also served as Director of the International Economics Program of the Institute for Research on Public Policy.